orgalvin/Shadowrun-Rules/Matrix/Matrix.md

 Unwanted data or wireless signals that make using the Matrix slower or more difficult. (slang) Unwelcome information.

 #### persona
 A user, agent, or other autonomous or semi-autonomous icon in the Matrix.
+See also [[Devices and Personas#Personas]]

 #### PAN
 AKA personal area network.
 The set of devices slaved to a single commlink or cyberdeck.